5.01 In these rules,

 (3) For the purpose of ensuring that all members comply with these Rules, the executive director may implement and direct a continuing program of unannounced investigations or audits of the books, records, accounts and transactions of members

 (4) The executive director may conduct a program referred to in subsection 5.10(3) by randomly selecting members whose accounts are to be investigated or audited or by dividing the members into categories and, within each category, randomly selecting members for investigation or audit.

 (5) Where an investigation or audit is to be conducted under this section, the member shall produce to the person conducting the investigation or audit all evidence, books, records, papers, accounts, vouchers, files, clients’ files and explanations which may be required for the investigation or audit, and failure of the member to co-operate constitutes professional misconduct.

-(10) If a member fails to comply with an order under subsection 5.10(8)(1) or fails to pay the amount determined under subsection 5.10(9) within the terms and date fixed or extended, the Executive Director shall suspend the member until the member is in compliance.
+(10) If a member fails to comply with an order under subsection 5.10(8)(a) or fails to pay the amount determined under subsection 5.10(9) within the terms and date fixed or extended, the executive director shall suspend the member until: